-We may update the grant agreement on eligible and ineligible expenditure, as and when required to reflect the needs to ensure effective and efficient achievement of NDAP and its purpose.
+The department may update the grant agreement on eligible and ineligible expenditure, as required, to reflect the needs to ensure effective and efficient achievement of the NDIS Appeals Program and its purpose.
 If your application is successful, the version in place when you submitted your application applies to your grant activity.

 Not all expenditure on your grant activity may be eligible for grant funding.
 A business case must be presented and consulted on with the department to further clarify what is considered eligible expenditure.
-All grant activity expenses that are incurred by the NDIS Appeals Program's agency/agencies should only be between the activity start date and activity end date.
+All grant activity expenses that are incurred by the NDIS Appeals Program's should only be between the activity start date and activity end date.